mishkebab/W4D1/README.md

 In this project you will create a class that will find the shortest path for a chess knight from a starting position to an end position.
-Both the start and end positions should be on a standard 8x8 chess board.
+Both the start and end positions should be on a standard 8x8 chess.

 **N.B.:** This problem is a lot like word chains!